vgrichina/vibe-server/stacks/tests/003_test_chat_completions.md

   **Missing API Key**:
      - Mock tenant config without `openai` key.
+     - Mock OpenAI API to return 403 when no API key is provided.
      - Assert 403 with `{"error": "No OpenAI API key configured"}`.

   **Rate Limiting**: